awslabs/benchmark-ai/README.md

 ## Step 3 - Collect the results of your run

+### Option 1: Anubis client

+You can collect results using the `--results` option of the [Anubis client tool](bff/bin/anubis).

 ```bash
 # Assuming PWD is `benchmark-ai`
 bff/bin/anubis --results <ACTION_ID>
 ```

+### Option 2: CloudWatch

+All metrics defined in the _output.metrics_ section of the [descriptor TOML file](executor/README.md) are automatically exported to AWS CloudWatch.
+Accessing CloudWatch via the AWS console, they can be found in the _metrics_ section, under the namespace ANUBIS/METRICS.

+Metrics are labeled using:
+ - _action-id_ of the benchmark run which produced them.
+ - _client-id_ of the user who submitted the benchmark.
+ - All **custom labels** defined in the _info.labels_ section of the descriptor file which defined the benchmark.
+ (see the [example descriptors](https://github.com/MXNetEdge/benchmark-ai/blob/master/executor/README.md#training) for reference)

 ## Step 4 - Destroy Anubis Infrastructure